How to Improve Sustainability in Yorkshire

 - continue to promote sustainability among the population

 Waste disposal does not only have adverse effects on the local air, soil and water pollution and greenhouse emissions but it also has an adverse impact on the use of natural resources and energy.
-Many items that end up in landfills either contain energy or raw materials which could be recycled and reused to heat wood burning stoves, by which the pressure on natural resources would be reduced.
+Many items that end up in landfills either contain energy or raw materials which could be recycled and reused to heat a selection of wood burning stoves, by which the pressure on natural resources would be reduced.
 Sustainable waste management therefore bases on:

 - minimisation of waste by both households and industry